RamyGendy/Apache-NiFi-Pipeline/README.md

 ## Deliverables

-* A slide show to showcase your solution.
 * The XML file of the implemented NiFi pipeline (download as Template)
-* Screenshots of the created Schemas/tables on BigQuery/Database.

 * Screenshots of the implemented NiFi pipeline with all processors' configurations.

 ## Dataset